Improve Your Essay: Great Writing Is in the Details

 The river symbolizes freedom and enlightenment for Huckleberry Finn.

-Everything should be in the present tense.
+A key tip to improving your writing skills is that everything should be in the present tense.
 It doesn't matter that you read the book last week, or that the author wrote it a century ago.
 Write about the characters and events as though they exist in the here and now.
 This is one of those conventions that is just easier to accept than to question.

 Always run a spell check.
-It only takes a moment, and it will save you the embarrassment of turning in an analysis of Julius Caesar in which you consistently misspelled Caesar.
+It only takes a moment, and it will save you the embarrassment of turning in an analysis of Julius Caesar in which you consistently misspell Caesar.
 Pay attention to the suggested replacements when editing your essay, however, as these canned wizards do not always understand your meaning.
 Even Bill Gates can't turn "it" into "in" or "you're" into "your" for you, so you also need to comb through the paper carefully with your own eyes to find every error before handing it in.
-Brilliant essays receive lower grades if simple mistakes are left unchecked.
+Brilliant essays receive lower grades if simple mistakes are left unchanged.

 Ask for a second opinion